Red-BY/FalcomModCompendium/README.md

 - [Evolution Status Images](https://www.mediafire.com/folder/9u1smlshj97bp/STATUS_IMAGE_FC) <br>

 Replaces status images of characters in the main menu with the ones from Evolution re-release. <br>
->🔧 Rename the downloaded files by removing "EVO" from the end of the file name then copy the files into your game directory and replace when asked. <br>
+>🔧 Rename each downloaded file by removing "EVO" from the end of the file name then copy the files into your game directory and replace when asked. <br>

 <br>

 - [Evolution Event Visuals](https://www.mediafire.com/folder/n5b4cqc3655sv/Event_Visual_FC) <br>

 Replaces event visuals that appear during certain story segments as well as the in-game world map with the ones from Evolution re-release. <br>
->🔧 Rename the downloaded files by removing "EVO" from the end of the file name then copy the files into your game directory and replace when asked. <br>
+>🔧 Rename each downloaded file by removing "EVO" from the end of the file name then copy the files into your game directory and replace when asked. <br>

 <br>